Ldeveloper-Ui/CoffeCrawler/CONTRIBUTION.md

 ## 📜 Code of Conduct

 To ensure a friendly and inclusive environment for everyone, we expect all contributors to read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-(Note: You may need to create this `CODE_OF_CONDUCT.md` file separately).

 ## 🚀 How to Contribute